Proofreader workflow

 const toolkit = getAiToolkit(editor)

-// Obtain the nodes of the document to be proofread
+// Obtain the content of the document to be proofread

 // Each workflow must have a unique ID